CyberPrudent/Cryptography/README.md

 ## Central-Dogma-Hash-Algorithm

-Finally, If you're interested in learning about more advanced hashing algorithms, check out the Central-Dogma-Hash-Algorithm.
+If you're interested in learning about more advanced hashing algorithms, check out the Central-Dogma-Hash-Algorithm.
 This algorithm was developed as part of a team project and is significantly more complicated than this example as we made sure to create a hashing algorithm from scratch that is one-way and with a low probability of collision.
 You can try out the Central-Dogma-Hash-Algorithm for yourself on our project website at https://andrew-musa.github.io/cpsc329/.